opensafely-core/ehrql/docs/ehrql/tutorial/opensafely-project.md

     However, more likely is that we favour `opensafely exec` and only discuss a simplistic `project.yaml` containing one dataset definition here.

-## The relationship between Data Builder and OpenSAFELY projects
+## The relationship between ehrQL and OpenSAFELY projects

 ### Learning objectives

 By the end of this tutorial, you should know how to:

-* Create an OpenSAFELY project that uses Data Builder.
+* Create an OpenSAFELY project that uses ehrQL.
 * Run that project to generate the dataset definition output.

-### Running Data Builder via an OpenSAFELY project
+### Running ehrQL via an OpenSAFELY project

 So far in this tutorial,
-we have run dataset definitions entirely via Data Builder.
+we have run dataset definitions entirely via ehrQL.

 This is fine for learning purposes in this tutorial.
 However, to run against an OpenSAFELY backend,